top of page

 Ready to sign up start your regenerative farming journey?

-Sign up early (before 15th of November for a 5% Discount, enter discount code: earlybird).
-Payment plans are available upon request.
-Get in touch to arrange this with us.
+Sign up early (before 22nd of November for a 5% Discount, enter discount code: earlybird).

 Meet the Teachers